-Non Malaysian Citizens 103,300 6.2%
+Foreign 103,300 6.2%

-The Best Penang Festivals
+The Primary Penang Festivals

 Below, is a short description of the 4 main Penang Festival celebrations.
 Please note that the list is not all inclusive and there are many additional celebrations here throughout the year.

-Chinese Spring Festivals in Penang
+The Best Chinese Festivals in Penang

 Also known as “Chinese New Year Celebrations“, the Spring Festival is the most significant Chinese holiday of the year.
 Therefore, every year in January/February the Chinese celebrate the change from winter solstice to spring equinox.
-The Chinese new year falls on the new moon that begins annually between January 21 and February 20.
+Additionally, the Chinese new year falls on the new moon that begins annually between January 21 and February 20.

 Pai Ti Kong Penang Festival

-The Hokkiens believe that the Jade Emperor saved their ancestors from a ruthless army in ancient China.
-Therefore, the Hokkiens pay tribute every year during the annual Spring Festival celebrations.
+Specifically, the Hokkiens are honoring the “Jade Emperor” also known as the “God of Heaven”.
+The Hokkiens believe that the Jade Emperor saved their ancestors from a ruthless Mongol army in ancient China.
+Therefore, the Hokkiens pay tribute to the God of Heaven every year during the Pai Ti Kong Festival.

-Wesak Day Penang Festival
+Wesak Day Festival

-Wesak Day Procession Penang Festival
+Wesak Day Procession

-Eid al-Fitr Muslim Penang Festival
+Eid al-Fitr Muslim Festival

 The reason for the fluctuation is that observers wait until the arrival of the new moon which concludes the month of Ramadan and ushers in the new month.
-This is typically June/July on the western calendar.
-However, the arrival of the new moon must be verified by local authorities and therefore varies by locality worldwide.
+As a result, this is typically June/July on the western calendar.
+However, the arrival of the new moon must be verified by local authorities.
+Therefore, the specific date varies by locality worldwide.